Just Stop Oil

+On 27 March 2025, the group announced its intention to end active campaigning and focus on support for activists in prison and in court.

 Views and methods

 Just Stop Oil opposes the United Kingdom government granting new fossil fuel licensing and production agreements; on its website, it calls for the government to stop all future consents and licensing agreements related to the development, exploration, and production of fossil fuels in the country.
 The group supports investment in renewable energy, and says that buildings need to have better thermal insulation to avoid wasting energy.

 The group describes itself as decentralised and non-hierarchical, with activists in the group operating in autonomous blocs that share resources but have no formal leadership.

 The group favours nonviolent direct action and civil resistance and follows an approach of general social disruption, similar to the methods of climate activist groups Extinction Rebellion and Insulate Britain, although favouring cultural institutions as protest targets.

 In January 2024, at a meeting at the Old Print Works in Birmingham, Just Stop Oil was constituted as one of four groups under a central coordinating group called Umbrella.
 The other three groups under 'Umbrella' are: Assemble, Robin Hood, and Youth Demand.